RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 - Consider which taxonomic levels make sense (to you) to report.

 - Consider how the data look most presentable, and what metadata category to group them by.

+**Dowloading data**

+You many want to download the data used to create the barchart to make a nicer figure in another program.
+To do so, set your barchart to the appropriate taxonomic scale (probably 7) and then click on `csv` in the top left.
+This will allow you to download a comma delimited text file containing the data used to create this visualization.

 **State of the data:**